pauldechorgnat/search-engine-quick-start/README.md

-# Search Enginer Quick Starter
+# Search Engine Quick Starter

-This repo allows me to quickly create a search engine based on elasticsearch and with a flask server.
+This repo allows to quick start a search engine front and back architecture.
+It uses docker compose to start an API and a front server.

+## Options

+- `mock-api`: a mock api that serves a JSON file
+- `elastic-api`: an api that serves an ElasticSearch server

+## TODO

+- [ ] add general documentation
+- [ ] add specific documentation
+- [ ] add a RAG example